tasuki/minotaur/README.md

 Minotaur is an MCTS-based AI to play [Quoridor](https://en.wikipedia.org/wiki/Quoridor).
 The author can usually beat it.

 To play against your computer, you'll need to install [sbt](http://www.scala-sbt.org/).
-Then run:
+Then open the console, go to the directory containing this readme, and run:

     sbt "run-main Client"